mozilla/wpt-sync/docs/deployment.md

 ## Provisioning steps

-The provisioning steps are configured in an ansible playbook at `ansible/wptsync_deploy.yml` and the role at `ansible/roles/wptsync_host`.
-The playbook has been tested against a minimal Centos 7 host.
+The provisioning steps are configured in ansible playbooks at `ansible/wptsync_deploy.yml`, `ansible/wptsync_update.yml` and the role at `ansible/roles/wptsync_host`.
+The playbooks have been tested against a minimal Centos 7 host.

 1. Activate a virtualenv and `pip install -r ./requirements/deploy.txt`
-2. From the repo root, run `./bin/provision.sh`
+2. Do __one__ of the following from the repo root:
+    *   If you need to build and push a new Docker image or update credentials run `./bin/provision.sh`
+    *   If you only need to update the wpt-sync repo to the latest commit on master, run `./bin/update_server.sh`

-This sets up the docker image on the server, the data it depends on as well as `run_docker.sh`, which is generated from `ansible/roles/wptsync_host/templates/run_docker.sh.j2` and runnable by `wpt_user`.
+As a result, the following will be up-to-date: the docker image, the data it depends on as well as `run_docker.sh`, which is generated from `ansible/roles/ wptsync_host/templates/run_docker.sh.j2` and runnable by `wpt_user`.
 Note where this script is installed.

 ## Starting/stopping the wptsync service

+The ansible playbooks stop any running containers, so we need to restart them.

 1.  ssh into the server.
 If necessary, also `sudo su wpt_user`.
 2. Optionally, `run_docker.sh --shell` and seed the repos: